Billplz/Billplz-for-GravityForms/billplz-for-gravityforms/readme.txt

 [Make Donation](https://www.billplz.com/form/sw2co7ig8/) to developer now.

 == Upgrade Notice ==
-* Version 3.2 are NOT BACKWARDS COMPATIBLE.
-YOU HAVE TO RESET EVERYTHING AFTER INSTALLING THIS UPDATES!
+* IF YOU ARE UPGRADING FROM VERSION 3.1 AND BELOW, YOU HAVE TO RE-SET EVERYTHING AFTER INSTALLING THIS UPDATES!

 == Screenshots ==
 * Will available soon

 == Changelog ==

+= 3.3 =
+* Based on PayPal Standard Addon 2.7
+* NEW: Auto Submit Option

 = 3.2 =
 * Plugin are re-build from scratch